NilsIrl/MozWire/README.md

                            MOZ_TOKEN=]

 SUBCOMMANDS:
     device    Add, remove and list devices.
-To connect to MozillaVPN, a device needs to be in the list. help      Prints this message or the help of the given subcommand(s) relay     List available relays (VPN Servers) and save WireGuard configurations for these.
+To connect to MozillaVPN, a device needs to be on the list. help      Prints this message or the help of the given subcommand(s) relay     List available relays (VPN Servers) and save WireGuard configurations for these.